TO BE ADVISED

 Moreover, growth in production has been concentrated in a few specific areas, like computer and electronic products; motor vehicles, trailers, and parts; other transportation materials including aerospace, railroad, and ship materials; and primary metals such as steel, iron, and aluminum.
 And while manufacturing has risen in urban centres across the country, rural areas that once hosted small manufacturing plants have not recovered from the recession.

 Another challenge in manufacturing are the trade tariffs under the previous administration, which caused difficulties with the supply chain for raw material, making them more expensive.
-These costs can either be passed on to the customer and risk losing offshore bids to foreign manufacturers, or absorbed by the manufacturers.
+These costs can either be passed on to the client and risk losing offshore bids to foreign manufacturers, or absorbed by the manufacturers.

 Most recently, COVID-19 and the resulting lockdowns have put a strain on US manufacturing.
 Although little research has been completed on the long-term consequences to manufacturing the pandemic may have, industry professionals remain optimistic about the future.
 Output is expected to continue to grow in 2021 and beyond.